CodeEquality/codeequality.github.io/_posts/2014-06-16-introduction-to-htmlcss.md

 	</tr>
 </table>

+Please be on time.
+We suggest that you plan to arrive at least 15 minutes before the event starts as it may take you time to locate the venue. __We will not allow late entry for latecomers__.

 ##How do I sign up?
 Head on over to the event sign up page __[over here](http://www.eventbrite.com/e/intro-to-javascript-tickets-11566476643?utm_campaign=new_eventv2&utm_medium=email&utm_source=eb_email&utm_term=eventurl_text)__.

 The fee for this event is RM 20.
-Lunch will be provided for all participants.
+This fee will be used to provide lunch for all participants.
+Please let us know in advance if you have any dietary restrictions.

 ##What will we be doing?
 We will be building a static website from scratch!